GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

 As the name implies, all `DgraphQueryExecutor` really does is provides a logical wrapper for executing `Query` instances in the appropriate manner.
 The constructor accepts a `Query` argument, along with a few optional arguments.
 As mentioned, we want to allow Dgraph transactions to occur in a variety of ways, so the `DgraphQueryExecutor.execute()` method accepts an optional `connectionType` argument and executes a request based on that type of transaction.
-There's also a bit of logic to clean up the `Serialization` response by removing extraneous data, flattening singular arrays, and so forth.
+There's also a bit of logic to clean up the `Serialization` response by removing extraneous data, flattening singular top-level arrays, and so forth.
 However, the real meat and potatoes are in the `executeX` methods.

 For example, `DgraphQueryExecutor.executeDirectRequest()` takes the `this.query` property and creates a valid `Serialization` request object out of it, which is then passed along to the appropriate `DgraphAdapterHttp` method that performs the actual Dgraph transaction.
 While this fancies things up, invoking the `executeDirectRequest()` method is no different than directly calling our Dgraph adapter and passing the appropriate query string and optional params.